 Verdict: R.K Bangia is considered to be the best book for conceptual detailing in easy language.

 Verdict: Paras diwan is a highly recommended book for conceptual clarity, whereas Mulla for detailed study.

 Best Book for Muslim Law Is:

 1. Akil Ahmed

-Best Books For the Transfer of Property Act Are:
+Best Books for Transfer of Property Act Are:

 1. TPA Bare Act

 2. R.K Sinha

 3. Poonam Prashant

 Best Books for the Specific Relief Act Are: